cybercongress/cybercongress/blog/drafts/ultimate-validator-guide/ultimate-validator-guide.md

 put more gpu
 sharding soon

-# Concept of useful testnet
-- Links are persistent
-- Ranks can be refined
-- Balances to be transferred

-# Connect to CYB, the web3 browser

 # Call to you, validator

 As at 2019/02/01 there 7 active validators.
-This is enough to support net, but this is not enoght for quality grow.
+This is enough to support net, but this is not enough for quality grow.
 We looking for validators.
 Join us!

-# PS: about indexing and building graph

 # Connect to us, #fuckgoogle

+Subscribe at [Steemit](https://steemit.com/@cybercongress), [Reddit](https://www.reddit.com/r/cybercongress/), [Twitter](https://twitter.com/cyber_devs), [Telegram channel](https://t.me/cybercongress) and join our community in [@fuckgoogle](https://t.me/fuckgoogle)